 Colleges and universities must already comply with a panoply of laws, regulations and standards relating to data security: the Gramm-Leach-Bliley Act, the United States Department of Education guidance applicable to student loan information, the Red Flags Rule, PCI standards for credit card information, and, for some institutions, the Health Insurance Portability and Accountability Act.
 Charitable and religious corporations may also be bound by these standards, depending on their programs and operations.
 The DFS proposed cybersecurity regulations would impose operational requirements and expenditures that are far more burdensome than the regulatory obligations already mandated for institutions of higher education and charitable and religious organizations in many respects, including but not limited to standards for: penetration testing and vulnerability assessments, audit trails, cybersecurity personnel, due diligence, risk assessment, and contracting with third parties, use of multi-factor authentication and annual certification of compliance by the board of directors.

 For information on the specific requirements of the proposed cybersecurity regulations, please review our Client Information Memoranda dated September 16, 2016 and January 6, 2017.
-The complete text of the proposed regulations, which go into effect on March 1, 2017, can be found here.
 Set forth below is an analysis of which entities are covered by or exempt from the proposed regulations.

 Covered Entities.
 The new cybersecurity regulations apply to "Covered Entities", which are defined broadly as "any Person operating under or required to operate under a license, registration, charter, certificate, permit, accreditation or similar authorization under the banking law, the insurance law or the financial services law."
 Among the 3,800 entities regulated by DFS is a subset of institutions and organizations that are engaged in bona fide charitable, religious, missionary, educational or philanthropic activities and are permitted under N.Y.
 Insurance Law § 1110 to issue charitable gift annuities to donors.
 Therefore, unless the new regulations are further modified, such entities (including many colleges, universities, and religious and charitable organizations) will be required to comply.
 To determine if your entity is supervised by DFS, you can perform a search here.